Martin Stocklasa: International career

-He was capped 113 times by his country, scoring five goals, and was the team captain.
+Stocklasa was capped 113 times by his country, scoring five goals, and was the team captain.
 He made his international debut for Liechtenstein in their 5–0 defeat to the Republic of Ireland in a 1998 FIFA World Cup qualifier on 31 August 1996.
 Stocklasa was the first and currently the only Liechtenstein player to have scored a hat trick in an international game.
 The achievement came on 17 April 2002, against Luxembourg, in an international friendly.

-International goals

 Managerial career

-Stocklasa was the Manager of the Liechtenstein U-21 team from 6 February 2019 until December 2020.
-He was the manager for the U-21's first ever win, a 1-0 victory over Azerbaijan on 6 June 2019.
+Stocklasa was the manager of the Liechtenstein U-21 team from 6 February 2019 until December 2020.
+He was the manager for the U-21's first ever win, a 1–0 victory over Azerbaijan on 6 June 2019.

-He was then appointed as Liechtenstein's senior team manager, following the departure of Helgi Kolviðsson.
+He was then appointed Liechtenstein's senior team manager, following the departure of Helgi Kolviðsson.

 On 1 March 2023, it was announced that he cancelled his contract with the Liechtenstein Football Association to join FC Vaduz.
 At the time of his appointment, Vaduz were in ninth place (out of ten) in the Swiss Challenge League.
+Under Stocklasa, Vaduz were able to stabilise, losing only three of the remaining 15 games of the season, finishing in eight place with a 13 point buffer on the relegation play-off spot.

+Nearly a year after his appointment, he was dismissed by Vaduz on 12 February 2024.
+Despite a good start to the season, a poor run of form starting at the end of September 2023, with Vaduz managing just one win in 14 games, including a twelve game winless streak.
+He also oversaw Vaduz's elimination in the first round of UEFA Europa Conference League qualifying, losing 3–2 on aggregate to Belarusian side FC Neman Grodno.